 Long service leave entitlements are assessed at balance date having regard to expected employee remuneration rates on settlement, superannuation payable on the entitlement, and other factors including accumulated years of employment and experience of employee departure per year of service.
-Unconditional long service leave entitlements are classified as current liabilities.
-Long service leave entitlements classified as current liabilities that are expected to be settled within 12 months of balance date, based on past experience of payments, are classified as a short term liability and measured at nominal value.
-Long service leave entitlements classified as current liabilities that are expected to be settled later than 12 months after balance date are classified as a long term current liability and are measured at the present value of the estimated future cash outflows.
-Long service leave accruals for employees with less than 7 years service are classified as a non-current liability and are valued at the present value of expected future cash flows.
+Unconditional long service leave entitlements are classified as current labilities.
+Long service leave entitlements classified as current liability and measured at nominal value.
+Long service leave entitlements dashed as a long term classified as current liabilities that are expected to be settled later than 12 months after balance date are classified as a long term current liability and are measured at the present value of the estimated tuture cash outflows.
+Long service leave accuals for employees with less than 7 years service are classified as a non-current liability and are valued at the present value of expected tuture cash flows.
 Council uses Commonwealth bond rates for discounting future cash flows.